junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 - National Financial Conditions Index (NFCI)
 - NFCI nonfinancial leverage subindex

 Will US economy be in recession x months in the future?
 We do Bayesian inference for logistic regression.
-Logistic regression models the prob that economy will be in recession 12 months after month $i$ based on $k$ features.
+Logistic regression models the prob that economy will be in recession 12 months after month $$i$$ based on $$k$$ features.
 Likelihood combines params with data according to logistic regression.
 Outcome is Bernoulli random variables with success prob given by likelihood.

 ```python
 with pm.Model() as manual_logistic_model: